andyborrell/pygamezero_bird/docs/source/part2.rst

 Adding the pipes
 ----------------

 You've already seen that we can create :code:`Actor` objects and move these around the screen.
-If you've forgotten, go and look at where you use :code:`barry_the_bird` in your code to see how actors works.
+If you've forgotten, go and look at where you use :code:`barry_the_bird` in your code to see how it works.

 So we need to add two pipes, and if you look in the :code:`images` directory you'll see we have two files named :code:`top.png` and :code:`bottom.png`.
 How do we add these to the game?